List of Marvel Comics characters: P: Lee Price

-Lee Price is a fictional character appearing in American comic books published by Marvel Comics.
+Lee Price is a character appearing in American comic books published by Marvel Comics.
 He was created by Mike Costa and Gerardo Sandoval, and first appears in Venom (Vol. 3) #1.
 Lee Price was an Army Ranger discharged after losing two of his fingers in an explosion.
-Unable to find gainful employment due to his disability, Lee was hired as an enforcer for Black Cat's criminal organization.
-Lee was almost killed in an arms-deal gone wrong, but was saved by the Venom symbiote, who he dominated using his military training.
-Lee intended to keep the symbiote a secret and use it to rise through the ranks of Black Cat's gang, but his identity was discovered by a pair of corrupt FBI agents who attempted to blackmail him into becoming a mole.
-Lee was double-crossed by fellow enforcer Mac Gargan, who was suspicious of him and bore a grudge against the symbiote from his time as its host.
+Unable to find gainful employment due to his disability, Price was hired as an enforcer for Black Cat's criminal organization.
+Price was almost killed in an arms-deal gone wrong, but was saved by the Venom symbiote, who he dominated using his military training.
+Price intended to keep the symbiote a secret and use it to rise through the ranks of Black Cat's gang, but his identity was discovered by a pair of corrupt FBI agents who attempted to blackmail him into becoming a mole.
+Price was double-crossed by fellow enforcer Mac Gargan, who was suspicious of him and bore a grudge against the symbiote from his time as its host.
 Confronted by Spider-Man, Price attempted to escape with the symbiote.
-However, Spider-Man and the symbiote's former host Eddie Brock, now an agent for the FBI's Anti-Symbiote Task Force, managed to help it break free of Lee's control and it abandoned him to be arrested.
+However, Spider-Man and the symbiote's former host Eddie Brock, now an agent for the FBI's Anti-Symbiote Task Force, managed to help it break free of Price's control and it abandoned him to be arrested.

-Lee's lawyer was able to get him exonerated by arguing that the crimes he'd committed had been due to the symbiote's influence, and Lee promptly attacked Andi Benton and stole her symbiote, taking the alias Maniac and using it to establish his own crime syndicate--the Inklings.
-Spider-Man, Venom, Andi, Black Cat, and Flash Thompson--now bonded to the Anti-Venom symbiote--set aside their differences to stop Lee from seizing control of all of New York's crime families, though he remained bonded to the weakened Mania symbiote.
-Imprisoned again, Lee was killed by Cletus Kasady disguised as Eddie Brock in order to extract his symbiote.
+Price's lawyer was able to get him exonerated by arguing that the crimes he committed had been due to the symbiote's influence, and Price promptly attacked Andi Benton and stole her symbiote, taking the alias Maniac and using it to establish his own crime syndicate--the Inklings.
+Spider-Man, Venom, Andi, Black Cat, and Flash Thompson--now bonded to the Anti-Venom symbiote--set aside their differences to stop Price from seizing control of all of New York's crime families, though he remained bonded to the weakened Mania symbiote.
+Imprisoned again, Price was killed by Cletus Kasady disguised as Eddie Brock in order to extract his symbiote.

-During the Blood Hunt event, the vampiric alien Threkker reanimated Lee's corpse--as well as the remnants of the Mania symbiote still present in his body--to serve as bait for symbiotes.
-The Venom symbiote rebonded to the zombified Lee to defeat Threkker, but was separated from him by Meridius--an evil future version of Eddie Brock.
+During the Blood Hunt event, the vampiric alien Threkker reanimated Price's corpse--as well as the remnants of the Mania symbiote still present in his body--to serve as bait for symbiotes.
+The Venom symbiote rebonded to the zombified Price to defeat Threkker, but was separated from him by Meridius--an evil future version of Eddie Brock.
 Meridius used the reanimated remnants of the Mania symbiote to create the K-Chemical version #44, which he attempted to use to conquer the Earth.
-Although Meridius was destroyed and the "Zombiote" plague stopped, Lee remained locked in a vault in one of Alchemax's laboratories.
+Although Meridius was destroyed and the "Zombiote" plague stopped, Price remained locked in a vault in one of Alchemax's laboratories.